Skip to content

 tool_end { tool, is_error, elapsed_ms } A tool call finished

-agent_mode "normal"|"plan"|"apply"|"yolo" Agent mode changed
+agent_mode "normal", "plan", "apply", "yolo" Agent mode changed

-input_submit { text } User submitted a message
+input_submit submitted text User submitted a message

-shutdown App is about to quit
+shutdown none App is about to quit

 if payload.cancelled then return end